 If you meet these criteria, you may then accomplish the following documents and submit them to the LTO location most convenient to you:

-Click on this link to download and print a copy of a driver’s license application form.
-If you are under 18, you will need to include a parent or guardian’s written consent along with any valid proof of identity.
+You will need to include a parent or guardian’s written consent along with any valid proof of identity if you are under 18 years old.
 If a parent or guardian is unavailable, you may obtain a written consent from a notary public or lawyer.

 Student Driver’s License Application Procedure